 Ms. Jennie Yeung was born in Hong Kong from a Southeast Asian overseasChinese family with their ancestral home from Chao’en, Guangdong where girls are dis.She was one of the youngest and most accomplished innovative corporate banking vicepresidents of Citigroup in Asia Pacific when she was only 28 in Hong Kong.
 Ms. Yeungwas sent to New York for Citigroup’s Special People Development program in 1990,and served as Senior International...
 Read More →

 Center for SETI Research, SETI Institute

 Jill Tarter holds the Bernard M. Oliver Chair for SETI Research at the SETI Institute in Mountain View, California.
 Tarter received her Bachelor of Engineering Physics Degree with Distinction from Cornell University and her Master’s Degree and a Ph.D. in Astronomy from the University of California, Berkeley.
-She served as Project Scientist for NASA’s SETI program, the High Resolution Microwave Survey, and has conducted numerous observational programs at radio observatories worldwide...
+She served as Project Scientist for NASA’s SETI program, the High Resolution Microwave Survey, and has conducted numerous...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!

 Remove this from your schedule?

 You may not be able to get back in if this is full.